reeshuffled/reeshuffled.github.io/_posts/2023-01-23-My-Fast-Food-Orders.md

 description: "A list of my personal ideal fast food orders."
 ---

+I think that there’s something both mundane and intimate about knowing someone else’s order by heart.
+If I had a regular coffee order, that would definitely be on here, but I don’t.
+Surprising someone with their regular order is half Gifts and half Acts of Service, straddling the line between the two Love Languages.

 These are not the orders that I get every time at these restaurants, but rather what I think would be an ideal meal if I unlimited stomach space.

 <style>